gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 Note that this the implementation of this restriction requires full code generation.
 If it is used in conjunction with "semantics only" checking, then some cases of violations may be missed.

+When this restriction is active, we are not requesting control-flow preservation with -fpreserve-control-flow and the static elaboration model is used, the compiler is allowed to suppress the elaboration counter normally associated with the unit, used to check for access before elaboration and to control.

 No_Dynamic_Sized_Objects
 ------------------------